-Before the early settlers laid claim to the land, Calusa natives were known to use conchs as a means to communicate between islands.
+Calusa natives were known to use conchs as a means to communicate between islands.
 Bahamian cultures also used the Queen conch for the same purpose.
-It’s no surprise that the bountiful instrument of the sea was later adopted by island settlers in the 19th century to signal fresh shipwrecks to their fellow “wreckers,” or shipwreck salvagers.
+The bountiful instrument of the sea was later adopted by island settlers in the 19th century to signal fresh shipwrecks to their fellow “wreckers,” or shipwreck salvagers.

-The contest, unofficially referred to as the “conch honk,” brings in all ages and abilities to have a go at the microphone.
-Participants are judged on loudness, duration and tone, and entries range from signal calls to all-out melodies.
+The conch honk brings together all ages and abilities to have a go in a contest judged on loudness, duration and tone.
+Entries range from signal calls to all-out melodies.
 It’s entertaining, funny, and part of what gives the island the reputation of “Key Weird.”